 - contested applications for the appointment of a manager, including applications brought by RTM companies

-- variations (including contested variations) to an existing management order
+- variations (including contested variations) to existing management orders

 - applications for dispensation from the consultation requirements (including emergency applications) on behalf of the appointed manager

 - determination on liability to pay and reasonableness of service charges on behalf of the appointed manager